apc-999/apc-999.github.io/README.md

 This project uses GitHub Actions for a comprehensive CI/CD pipeline with the following stages:

 1. **Code Quality (Lint)**: Checks code quality using flake8, black, and isort.
+2. **Unit Tests**: Runs tests to verify individual components work correctly.
-2. **Security Scanning**: Performs security analysis using Bandit and Safety.
+3. **Security Scanning**: Performs security analysis using Bandit.
-3. **Unit Tests**: Runs tests on Python 3.8, 3.9, and 3.10.
 4. **Build**: Creates a Docker image for the application.
 5. **Deploy to Staging**: Deploys the application to a staging environment.
 6. **Integration Tests**: Runs integration tests against the staging environment.
 7. **Deploy to Production**: Deploys the application to the production environment.

-8. **Post-Deployment Verification**: Verifies the deployment with health checks and smoke tests.
+The pipeline is configured to run automatically when changes are pushed to the main branch or when pull requests are created.
+Each stage depends on the successful completion of the previous stage, ensuring that only code that passes all checks is deployed to production.

 GitHub Actions workflows are located in the `.github/workflows` directory:
-- `ci-cd-pipeline.yml`: The main comprehensive pipeline with all stages
+- `deploy.yml`: The main CI/CD pipeline with all stages
-- `python-tests.yml`: Standalone test workflow
+- `python-tests.yml`: Additional test workflow
-- `python-lint.yml`: Standalone linting workflow
+- `python-lint.yml`: Additional linting workflow
-- `security-scan.yml`: Standalone security scanning workflow
+- `security-scan.yml`: Additional security scanning workflow
-- `deploy.yml`: Standalone deployment workflow
-- `docker-build.yml`: Standalone Docker build workflow
+- `docker-build.yml`: Additional Docker build workflow

 ## Access